Zambia Safaris Overview

 Livingstone/Victoria Falls has a huge number of activities from picnics on islands above the Falls to helicopter tours, bungee jumping, and a host of other activities.

 When to Go

 The dry season from June through October is the common time to visit Zambia.
-As the dry season progresses many species are forced toward the permanent water sources and game viewing becomes easier.
-It also becomes progressively hotter and the cooler temps of June into August give way and by October it can be scorching hot.
-This is the general rhythm but each park has its own special nuances and some such as Liuwa Plain have very different months to go.
+As the dry season progresses, many species are forced toward the permanent water sources and game viewing becomes easier.
+It also becomes progressively hotter, and the cooler temps of June into August give way.
+By October, it can be scorching hot.
+This is the general rhythm, but each park has its own special nuances and some such as Liuwa Plain have very different months to go.

-South Luangwa has developed into a year round destination.
-Costs go way down outside of the high season and in particular November and May can be outstanding times to get great value with lower pricing but still outstanding game viewing.
-December through April remains an option in South Luangwa and it is the best time for birds and African wild dogs.
-Many camps close and some roads are difficult to navigate so the game experience is not as strong but there are still lots of animals to see and you can take boat trips and enjoy the park in a different light.
-Good for experienced safari goers who want to experience South Luangwa in a very different way.
+South Luangwa has developed into a year-round destination.
+Costs go way down outside of the high season and in particular November and May can be outstanding times to get great value with lower pricing, but still, outstanding game viewing.
+December through April remains an option in South Luangwa, and it is the best time for birds and African wild dogs.
+Many camps close, and some roads are difficult to navigate, so the game experience is not as strong.
+However, there are still lots of animals to see, and you can take boat trips and enjoy the park in a different light.
+Green season is excellent for birders and good for experienced safari goers who want to experience South Luangwa in a very different way.

-High season brings high costs but the intimate safari camps are typically 20 to 30% less in cost than Botswana during high season despite often being half the size of a Botswana camp and delivering similar exclusivity of game viewing.
-High season costs are a little more than our favorite Kenya and Tanzania safari camps but the gap is fairly close and you often get a more luxurious and intimate experience.
-Using shoulder times like November can provide tremendous cost to quality value.
+The high season brings high costs, but the intimate safari camps are typically 20 to 30% less in cost than Botswana during the high season despite often being half the size of a Botswana camp and delivering similar exclusivity of game viewing.
+High season costs are a little more than our favorite Kenya and Tanzania safari camps, but the gap is fairly close.
+You often get a more luxurious and intimate experience.
+Using shoulder times like November can provide tremendous cost-to-quality value for those who are okay with the hot temperatures.
 We frequently are able to offer free night deals in high season which can be great value as well.